 Litigation - We are not a party to any significant legal proceedings but are a party to various administrative and regulatory proceedings that have arisen in the ordinary course of our business.
-Management currently believes that the ultimate resolution of these matters, taken as a whole, and after consideration of amounts accrued, insurance coverage or other indemnification arrangements, will not have a material adverse effect upon our future financial position, operations and cash flows.
+Management currently believes that the ultimate resolution of these matters, taken as a whole, and after consideration of amounts accrued, insurance coverage or other indemnification arrangements, will not have a material adverse effect upon our consolidated results of operations, financial position or cash flows.

-In June 2006, a DEFS customer whose plant is served by our Seabreeze pipeline notified DEFS that the filters on their amine treater were clogging.
+In June 2006, a DEFS customer whose plant is served by our Seabreeze pipeline notified DEFS that off specification NGLs had been received into their facility.
 Our Seabreeze pipeline transports NGLs owned by DEFS that are delivered to the customer under the terms of a transportation agreement.
-The customer has sent a letter to DEFS claiming that the NGLs delivered to their facility contained iron oxide, which clogged their filters and caused other damages to their plant facility.
+The customer has sent a letter to DEFS claiming that the off specification NGLs delivered to their facility caused damage to their plant facility.
 This incident is currently under investigation by all parties.
-Management does not believe the ultimate resolution of this issue will have a material adverse impact on our consolidated financial position, results of operations or cash flows.
+Management does not believe the ultimate resolution of this issue will have a material adverse effect on our consolidated results of operations, financial position or cash flows.